jmpage/gremlin/README.md

 Directory | Description
 -|-
-`gremlin/` | Scripts for supporting the execution of gremlin to aid in plan execution.
+`core/` | Scripts for supporting the execution of gremlin to aid in plan execution.
+`core/support/` | Support scripts for use in gremlin features.
 `plans/` | Custom plans which use the gremlin "DSL" to bootstrap a system.
 `features/` | Features which can be installed or setup by plans.